 How a Single-Member Limited Liability Company Works

-One of the most common types of small businesses in the U.S. is a single-owner business called a "Single-member LLC."
-A single-member limited liability company (SMLLC) is a limited liability company (LLC) which has one owner.
+One of the most common types of small businesses in the U.S. is a single-owner business called "Single-member LLC."
+A single-member limited liability company (SMLLC) is a limited liability company (LLC) that has one owner.
 A single-member LLC is a business entity registered in the state where the company does business.
 The term single-member is a recognition that the LLC has one owner, and that the owners of an LLC are termed "members."
 As a limited liability company, the single-member LLC has all the advantages—and disadvantages—of all limited liability companies.